ahmar46/Filterable_List/README.md

-### This is a small practice project that filter outs from agit add .
+### This is a small practice project that filter outs from agit add g.
 git commit .

 ### Technologies Used: HTML & Javascript.